ISCC audit procedures

 Content and application

-The summary audit report shall provide an overview on relevant aspects and results of the audit of a certified ISCC system user.
-The report shall not contain confidential or business sensitive information or data.
-All information relevant for the report are verified during audits already today, so no additional information will be requested.
+The summary audit report provides an overview on relevant aspects and results of the audit of a certified ISCC system user.
+The report does not contain confidential or business sensitive information or data.

 The following topics are covered in the report: